The Ultimate List of Screen Free Summer Activities For Kids At Home.

 Use your creativity and put together a Fairy Garden in your back yard.
 Build a mini house out of twigs and decorate with twigs and flowers.
 We did this a few years ago and it was such a fun summer activity!

 Set up a car wash, but for the bikes!
 All you need is a hose, some rags, a few buckets of soapy water and your bike wash is ready!
 Kids love giving each of the bikes a good wash while playing in the water.

 Make An Obstacle Course

 Use your backyard to make an obstacle course for your kids.
-They might have to walk across a “balance beam” (piece of wood or jump rope), run around all the cones (or chairs), jump on the trampoline three times, and then throw a ball.
+Your obstacle course might include having the kids walk across a “balance beam” (a piece of wood or jump rope work great), run around all the cones (or chairs), jump on the trampoline three times, and then throw a ball.
 Use your imagination and get creative while setting it up.
 Use a timer to see how fast they can get through the course.

 Set up a Lemonade Stand

 Mix up some lemonade and sell it in front of your home.
 This is a fun way to socialize with the neighbors and help the kids learn about money.